Telemetry Insights

 Disabling Telemetry

 For more advanced configurations, refer to the OpenTelemetry documentation on context propagation and trace exporters.
-This integration also works smoothly with @cap-js/telemetry
+This integration also works smoothly with @cap-js/telemetry, meaning that if @cap-js/telemetry is configured, trace exporting works out of the box with no additional setup.

 Pitfalls with OpenTelemetry Tracing and Dynatrace OneAgent